Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-8

-In the film, Duke Jiang Hengchu's appearance references figure No.133 – one of Three Great Emperor-Officials known as Earthly ; Duke Ji Chang's appearance references figure No.247; Duke E Chongyu's appearance references figure No.217; and Duke Beibo Chonghou Hu's appearance originates from figure No.252.
+In the film, Duke Jiang Hengchu's appearance references figure No.133 – one of Three Great Emperor-Officials known as Earthly Official; Duke Ji Chang's appearance references figure No.247; Duke E Chongyu's appearance references figure No.217; and Duke Beibo Chonghou Hu's appearance originates from figure No.252.

-04 Accessories
+04 Jade Accessories

-In the movie, Empress Jiang and Daji a beautiful group of jade accessories is very eye-catching, jade culture is a prominent feature of Chinese culture that sets it apart from others.
+In the movie, Empress Jiang and Daji wear a beautiful group of jade accessories is very eye-catching, jade culture is a prominent feature of Chinese culture that sets it apart from others.
 Since the beginning of the Neolithic Age, ancient Chinese people have worshipped jade.
-The love for jade among people in different historical periods allows us today to see various types and styles of jade artifacts from dynasties.
+The love for jade among people in different historical periods allows us today to see various types and styles of jade artifacts from past dynasties.

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-9